NAME

 and defaults to one byte if not specified.
 The length may be specified in

-bits by prefixing it with b
+bits by prefixing it with b or

-, or in bytes by prefixing it with
+t, or in bytes by prefixing it with

-.
+i.
 Additionally, character arrays can be specified

-or, with zeroed trailing spaces,
+by prefixing with c or, with zeroed trailing spaces,

-.
+with z.
 Bits are packed together tightly and begin

 with the high bit.
 New bytes are started when a byte fills or an

-field is next. i
+i field is next. i fields

 indicate a 1-4 byte integral value that must already be given in SCSI byte